geskill/IntelligeN/bin/build_129_releaselog.md

 * Fixed issue not displaying any IPicture value because of using a some empty value instead of available image link

+* Fixed issue not using imagehoster mirror if filters-tag in website xml file is undefined or empty

 * Fixed filter selection bug in WebsiteEditor

 * Fixed intelligent_posting (intelligent_posting_keepshortwords is only allowed in search title generation, not as match title for comparison with search list)